pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 In order to create a truly open, collaborative, egalitarian culture of scholarship, we also need the questions, thoughts, and intentions that were in the researcher's mind in the first place, _as the knowledge was designed_.
-We can't continue publishing only closed forms.
+We can't continue publishing or disseminating only closed forms.
 We need new forms that [invite participation][research cases].
 We need to publish the _research_.
 We need to look at research more at a _cellular_ level (or [_tesseral_ level][vision], if you will :blush:).
 If we can find ways to communicate more openly throughout the process, many of the existing forms of scholarly communications will either change or go away.
 The Scholarly Commons should be a jumping-off point to new ways of working together, taking the best ideas of how to do scholarship in a modern setting, setting aside as many of the undesirable social, cultural, and technical limitations as possible.
+In fact, I would argue that this is something intrinsic to the Scholarly Commons---we can't have scholarly commoning unless we open up and expose the research process to this level of collaboration and participation.
+Otherwise we're still working in silos, albeit smaller, distributed ones.
+We need the spirit of scholarship that existed in [the Republic of Letters][republic of letters], and it comes quite naturally if we can stop taking ourselves so seriously.

 To explain what I mean by this, allow me to give an example of my experience designing [the logo] for the Scholarly Commons.
 As I went along, I made a